jdjakub/phd-thesis/ch-bl.md

   restore_context();
 };
 \end{lstlisting}
-\caption[BootstrapLab ``device driver'' for \acs{DOM} events]{``Device driver'' triggering a generic event handler sequence in-system.}
+\caption[BootstrapLab ``device driver'' for \acs{DOM} events]{Sketch of a ``Device driver'' triggering a generic event handler sequence in-system.
+We have experimented with running in-system code in response to input, but as of the time of writing, BootstrapLab's event handlers are less sophisticated than this sketch (see Section\ \ref{input-handling}).}
 \label{lst:devdrv}
 \end{figure}

 This is a basic sketch with some issues elided that a complete account would cover.
 For example, what happens when an input event occurs during the handling of a previous event?
 Possibilities include ignoring the extra event or providing some sort of stack analogue^[Of course, in a structured substrate, there is room for improvement on the linear form of the low-level machine stack; see Section\ \ref{implementing-masp-for-bootstraplab} for how we did this for the high-level language.] for nested handlers.
 Such a data structure may also be necessary for saving and restoring the instruction pointer along with other context.
-These concerns have analogues in interrupt handling for operating system design, which could be consulted for further guidance.
+These concerns have analogues in interrupt handling for operating system design, which we would consult for future work.
+However, at this early stage, we found our existing approach to be adequate and progressed to the next step.

 ### BootstrapLab Substrate Summary
 Computer state is a graph of maps; lists are just maps with numerical keys.
 Instructions are `load`, `deref`, `store`, `index`, `js`.
 Special top-level keys are `focus`, `map`, `source` and `next_instruction`.
 User Interface state is controlled via the special `scene` subtree of state.
 Each node may use special keys like `text`, `width`, `height`, `color`, `position`, and `children`, as well as arbitrary other keys for user data.
 For a full reference, see Appendix\ \ref{bl-substrate-ref}.